You are here

 'Significant benefit' should not be based on:

-- possible increased supply/availability due to shortages of existing medicines;
+- possible increased supply/availability due to shortages of registered medicines;

 - enhancement of the pharmaceutical quality of a product; or